mhwalsh/weekend-5/README.md

 2. in one view get all animals showing and style a bit
 3. add form - with drop down populated from db
 4. wire up form
+5. npm install and vendor angular route
-5. add angular routing
+6. add angular routing
-6. get three views working with client side routing
+7. get three views working with client side routing
+8. how not to refresh

 #### Technology